alexjp7/MijdasWeb/README.md

 <h3> Using The Development Environment</h3>

-1. To correct errors between dependancies please run: `npm run serve --fix`.
+1. To correct errors between dependencies please run: `npm run serve --fix`.
 2. To build and run the project: `npm run serve` or `npm run dev`this will locally host the website
 3. To run please open a browser, and enter into the url `http://localhost:8080/`.